General Motors LS-based small-block engine: LS427

-4.06 in. bore blocks (2007–2017)
+4.065 in. bore blocks (2007–2017)

 This family was designed as a replacement for the LS2 but enlarged to better accommodate variable valve timing and Active Fuel Management while still generating decent performance.
 This family of engines has mainly seen duty in performance cars and high-end SUVs.

 6.2 L

 L92 / L9H / L94

 The L92, also known as the Vortec 6200, displaces 6162 cc, and debuted in the 2007 Cadillac Escalade.
-It is an all-aluminum design which, while still a pushrod engine, boasts variable valve timing.
+It is an all-aluminum design which, while still a pushrod engine, has variable valve timing.
 The system adjusts both intake and exhaust timing between two settings.
 This engine produces 403 hp and 417 lbft in the GMC Yukon Denali/XL Denali, GMC Sierra Denali, Hummer H2, and briefly in the Chevrolet Tahoe LTZ (MY 2008.5 – MY 2009) and rated at 403 hp and 415 lbft.
 Starting in 2009, it was also available in the Chevrolet Silverado and GMC Sierra, as the L9H, with power ratings of 403 hp and 417 lbft.

 Engines built prior to April 1, 2006, contained AFM hardware; however, the mode was not enabled in the PCM, and thus the system was not functional.
-Engines built after this date also lacked any AFM hardware, and instead used a valley cover plate similar to the L20, until the debut of the L94 variants mentioned below.
+Engines built after this date lacked any AFM hardware, and instead used a valley cover plate similar to the L20, until the debut of the L94 variants mentioned below.

 The 2009 L92 was modified with flex-fuel capability, becoming the L9H, but still had no AFM hardware.
 In 2010, the L9H was further modified with Active Fuel Management, becoming the L94 (in the Cadillac Escalade and GMC Yukon Denali).